 The type of the package.
-This parameter indicates

-whether the package will run on one node at a time or on multiple nodes.
-Valid types are FAILOVER and SYSTEM\MULTI\NODE.
+This parameter indicates whether the package will run on one node at a time or on multiple nodes.
+Valid types are FAILOVER and SYSTEM_MULTI_NODE.
 Default is FAILOVER.

-The SYSTEM\MULTI\NODE type is used only to define the CVM-VXVM-PKG package that supports shared CVM data storage among all cluster nodes.
-You cannot create a user-defined package with a type of SYSTEM\MULTI\NODE.
+The SYSTEM_MULTI_NODE type is used only to define the VxVM-CVM-pkg package that supports shared CVM data storage among all cluster nodes.
+You cannot create a user-defined package with a type of SYSTEM_MULTI_NODE.